Season 1898/99

 Trial matches for the upcoming international fixtures took place at Partick Thistle's Meadowside ground on Saturday 4 March.
 Dyke Berry, Alex Christie, James Irons, Robert Lambie, Bob McColl and James Templeton were all involved.

 On the following Saturday, Queen's Park were in London taking on Aston Villa in a match for the Sheriff of London Charity Shield.
 Mr T R Dewar had presented the shield in the previous season to mark his holding of the office of Sheriff of London.
 The match for the shield was to be between the leading amateur and professional teams of the season.
 Aston Villa were English league champions and Queen's Park had beaten England's leading amateur club Corinthians twice.
+Villa had been undergoing special training and preparation for the match.
 The trophy itself stood approximately 6 feet by 3 feet and contained upwards of 500 ounces of silver.
 The Queen's Park party left Glasgow at 1.30pm on the Friday and stayed at the Howard Hotel in London.
 The match attracted a somewhat disappointing crowd of 16,000 to Crystal Palace.
 Aston Villa were on top for much of the first half but, as the interval approached, Queen's Park came more into the game.
 Queen's were much better after the break.
 Bob McColl had the ball in the net but it was disallowed for offside - a very tight decision.
 There were near things at both ends.
 Willie Stewart hit the bar and Fred Wheldon of Villa missed an open goal.
 There was no scoring after 90 minutes and the game went into extra time.
 Try as they might, neither side could find a goal and the match ended in a 0-0 draw.
 It had been agreed in advance that, if the match were drawn, there would be no replay and each club would hold the trophy for a period of six months.
 After the match, the two sides were guests of Mr Dewar in the Cecil Hotel.

 The Queen's Park team that earned a share of the Sheriff of London Charity Shield (the predecessor of the FA Community Shield) was - W H Waller; J Gillespie and D Stewart; J H Irons, A J Christie and J F Templeton; W S Stewart, D J Wilson, R S McColl, D Berry and R A Lambie.